devops329/devops/instruction/staticDeployment/staticDeployment.md

     end
 ```

-Static deployments are desirable because the are simple, inexpensive, and easily scalable.
+Static deployments are desirable because they are simple, inexpensive, and easily scalable.

 ## Calling non-static services

 You can only get so far building applications that only execute on a customer's device.
-For example, if your application requires authentication then you need to store those credentials somewhere.
-However, that doesn't mean that you need to necessarily provide the dynamic part of the application.
+For example, if your application requires authentication, you need to store those credentials somewhere.
+However, that doesn't mean that you need to provide the dynamic part of the application.

 An application can still be considered a static deployment even if it calls backend computational services, as long as **you** are not providing those services.
 The idea here is that your part of the application is static, while some other party is supporting the dynamic part of the application.